 A2.5 Conducting a Reference Oil Test—When laboratory personnel are ready to run a reference calibration test, they shall request an oil code via the TMC website.

 A2.6 Reporting Reference Oil Test Results—Upon completion of the reference oil test, the test laboratory transmits the data electronically to the TMC, as described in Section 13.
-The TMC reviews the data and contacts the laboratory engineer to report the laboratory's calibration status.
+The TMC reVIFws the data and contacts the laboratory engineer to report the laboratory's calibration status.
 All reference oil test results, whether aborted, invalidated, or successfully completed, shall be reported to the TMC.

 A2.6.1 All deviations from the specified test method shall be reported.